2010 IIHF World Championship: Preliminary round

 Sixteen participating teams were placed in the following four groups.
 After playing a round-robin, the top three teams in each group advanced to the qualifying round.
 The last team in each group competes in the relegation round.

-Groups A and D played in Cologne, with one game in Gelsenkirchen, and groups B and C played in Mannheim.
+Groups A and D were played in Cologne, with one game in Gelsenkirchen, and groups B and C were played in Mannheim.

 Group A

 All times are local (UTC+2).

 Group B

 All times are local (UTC+2).

 Group C

 All times are local (UTC+2).

 Group D

 All times are local (UTC+2).

 Qualification round

 The top three teams from each group of the preliminary round advanced to the qualifying round.
 They were placed into two groups: teams from Groups A and D were placed into Group E, while teams from Groups B and C were placed into Group F.

 Every team kept the points from preliminary round matches against teams who also advanced.
 The teams played a single round robin, but did not play against teams which they had already met in preliminary groups.

 The top four teams in both groups E and F advanced to the playoff round.